Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 If you don't already, your **scene needs to have an EventSystem** to make interaction with the canvas possible.
 You can do this by right-clicking your scene in the Hierarchy, and adding a **GameObject** > **UI** > **Event System**.
+_You only need to do this if you plan on interacting with the canvas_.

 :::